ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

 ### Problem statement:

-Create a model to differentiate the Bioinformatics and Data Science-related articles.
+Create a model to differentiate the Bioinformatics and Data Science-related articles to help bioinformaticians find more relevant sources of information.
 I will focus on differentiating Reddit Bioinformatics and Data Science subreddits in this project.
 My baseline is 67%.
 I have imbalanced classes and will use F1 as my primary metric and accuracy score as a secondary to find the best classification model.

 ---